 Volunteers only need to bring a pair of waders for the study and their fishing gear if they choose to take advantage of some excellent Michigan area fishing opportunities.
 Volunteers are encouraged to plan some local fishing in the area or on the nearby Muskegon and Pere Marquette Rivers.

 Read more about the Coldwater River Watershed macroinvertebrate study through an interview with Aaron Snell, Restoration Biologist responsible for the study’s structure.

-Oak Brook TU members will return to the Coldwater River near Alto, Michigan in October to continue the four-year macroinvertebrate survey as part of a Michigan Clean Water Corps grant which commenced in 2014.
-The October study will take place from 9 a.m. to 2 p.m. on a Saturday TBD, with the meeting location at the Tyler Creek Country Club in Alto, Michigan.
+Oak Brook TU members will return to the Coldwater River near Alto, Michigan on Saturday, October 10 to continue the four-year macroinvertebrate survey as part of a Michigan Clean Water Corps grant which commenced in 2014.
+The October study will take place from 9 a.m. to 2 p.m. with the meeting location in Freeport, Michigan.

 As with the past spring and fall surveys, audit teams will be formed, and each team will visit one of five sites along the Coldwater River or its major tributaries.
 Each site will be observed for any physical changes since the June audit.
 Then samples will be taken by volunteers using D-nets from the various habitat types within each site.
 Samples will be collected into large pails before each team returns to our base at Tyler Creek Country Club where we will identify and count everything collected.
-This Saturday morning activity is usually followed by a cookout and the opportunity to do some local fishing.
+The Saturday morning activity is usually followed by a cookout and the opportunity to do some local fishing.
 Drive time from Chicago to the Tyler Creek Country Club is about 3.5 hours.

-To volunteer for the October 14 Coldwater Study, please contact Marv Strauch at your earliest opportunity if you plan to be attend. (email@example.com; 708-638-1318).
+To volunteer for the October 13 Coldwater Study, please contact Marv Strauch at your earliest opportunity if you plan to be attend. (email@example.com; 708-638-1318).